A Professor Plastic Feature ArticleSee Other Articles

-Thermoplastics can be re-melted and essentially returned to their original state—sort of like the way an ice cube can be melted and then cooled again.
+Can be re-melted and essentially returned to their original state—sort of like the way an ice cube can be melted and then cooled again.
 Thermoplastics usually are produced first in a separate process to create small pellets; these pellets then are heated and formed to make all sorts of consumer and industrial products.
 Thermoplastics include plastics you’re likely familiar with: polyethylene, polypropylene, polyvinyl chloride, polystyrene, nylon, polycarbonate, and others.

-Thermosets are usually produced and formed into products at the same time—and they cannot be returned to their original state.
+Are usually produced and formed into products at the same time—and they cannot be returned to their original state.
 They generally are formed using heat (“thermo”) and become “set,” like a cooked egg.
 Thermosets include vulcanized synthetic rubber, acrylics, polyurethanes, melamine, silicone, epoxies, and others.

 There are other categories of plastics:

-Engineering plastics are… well… engineered to have enhanced mechanical properties and often greater durability than other materials.
+Are… well… engineered to have enhanced mechanical properties and often greater durability than other materials.
 (They often—not always—are thermoplastics.)
 For example, polycarbonate resists impact.
 Polyamides like nylon resist abrasion.
 Some are combinations of plastics, such as incredibly tough ABS (acrylonitrile butadiene styrene).
 The list of engineering plastics is quite long.

-Plastic fibers are precisely that: plastics that have been spun into fibers or filaments that are used to make fabrics, string, ropes, cables—even optical fibers and body armor (such as Kevlar®).
+Are precisely that: plastics that have been spun into fibers or filaments that are used to make fabrics, string, ropes, cables—even optical fibers and body armor (such as Kevlar®).
 Most plastic fibers are strong, stretchable, and stable under heat (so fabrics can be ironed).
 Some of the most recognizable plastic fibers are polyester, nylon, rayon, acrylic, and spandex, although there are many more.
 (Side note: polyester sometimes is called polyethylene terephthalate—it’s also used to make plastic beverage bottles that can then be recycled into fibers for clothing, such as fleece jackets and t-shirts).